 Registration of Baptism

-After the ceremony, the parish priest records the baptism in the Baptismal Register of the parish.
-This record includes the full names of the child, parents and godparents, the child’s date of birth, the date of the baptism and the name of the officiating priest or deacon.
+After the ceremony, the baptism is recorded in the Baptismal Register of the parish.
+This record includes the full names of the child, parents and godparents, the child’s date of birth, the date of the baptism and the name of the officiating priest.

-A Ceritificate of Baptism can then be issued by the parish as and when required.
+A Certificate of Baptism can then be issued by the parish as and when required.